Nnadozie/Nnadozie/README.md

 ### I'm also currently:

 - working through relevant aspects of Intro to Algorithms by CLRS, Leetcode tutorials, and Cracking the Coding Interview,
-- attempting to practice leetcode problems daily
+- and attempting to practice leetcode problems daily

 to get faster at solving difficult leetcode problems so that I can overcome my coding interviewing anxiety, and better apply myself to technical problems I may face in real life.
 My goal is to rank consistently in the 90th percentile on leetcode contests.
 Right now I rank in the 30th - 40th percentile so still a long way to go.